-Neither gets my unreserved recommendation, but one of them could certainly be worth a closer look.
+Neither gets my unreserved recommendation, but one of them can certainly be worth a closer look.

 Another warm summer’s day, another two games completed.
 (Hey, don’t judge.)